Crossroad of Civilizations

 Morning A UNESCO World Heritage site, Aït Benhaddou is believed to date from the 11th century and is called the most beautiful village in the world.
 Follow the narrow streets up to the Granary for a view of the surrounding landscapes.
 From there, ascend the High Atlas mountain range and look out for the highest peak, Mount Toubkal (13,671 feet).

 Evening In the evening, the main square, Jemaa el-Fna, comes alive with musicians, performers, snake charmers, and food stalls.
 If you want to enjoy the spectacle from a distance, choose one of the many cafés surrounding the square and enjoy a cup of mint tea and a meal.
+Dinner on your own.

 Morning Free time and departures